If you like string art projects, you’ll love this creative twist for making a string art on canvas wall hanging

 - Wear a mask, spray the canvas with different color spray paints.

 - Leave the canvas to dry completely, preferably 3 hours.

 - Cut the string off and remove the tape from the back.

-Optional* hot glue a string to the back of the canvas if you wish to hang your artwork.
+Optional* hot glue a string to the back if you wish to hang your string art on canvas project.